Phone (404) 414-6539. Email firstname.lastname@example.org, website dinets.info. US Citizen.

 SELECTED TALKS AND PRESENTATIONS

-2014 University of California, Davis (invited); American Society of Ichthyologists and Herpetologists Conference; IUCN Crocodile Specialist Group Conference; The Science of Animal Thinking and Emotion Conference (invited).
+2014 University of California, Davis (invited); American Society of Ichthyologists and Herpetologists Conference; IUCN Crocodile Specialist Group Conference; The Science of Animal Thinking and Emotion Conference (invited); American Crane Workshop (with S. Zimorski, T. Perkins & S. King).
 Ask Me Anything session on Reddit Science.

 2013 Harvard University (invited); Animal Behavioral Society Conference.

-2012 Louisiana State University (invited); Cornell Lab of Ornithology (invited).
+2012 Louisiana State University; Cornell Lab of Ornithology.

 2004 Islamic University of Peshawar, Pakistan (invited).